niplav/site/masturbation_and_attractiveness.md

 *— [Neal Stephenson](https://en.wikipedia.org/wiki/Neal_Stephenson), [“Snow Crash”](https://en.wikipedia.org/wiki/Snow_Crash), 1992*

-Consider a question of burning importance: If a man abstains from masturbation for a long time, does other people's perception of him change as a result, even if they don't know he doesn't abstain? *More poignantly*, does he become more attractive to women, through some not-yet-understood process of microexpressions, pheromones, more confident gait &c?
+Consider a question of burning importance: If a man abstains from masturbation for a long time, does other people's perception of him change as a result, even if they don't know of his abstinence? *More poignantly*, does he become more attractive to women, through some not-yet-understood process of microexpressions, pheromones, more confident gait &c?

 To prevent the accusation of [straw-manning](https://en.wikipedia.org/wiki/Straw_man) the views